 - A. General Home Occupation.
-A Home Occupation that does not meet the definition of a Low Impact Home Occupation. - B. Low Impact Home Occupation.
+A Home Occupation that does not meet the definition of a Low Impact Home Occupation. - B. No Impact Home-Based Business (which shall have the same meaning as a No Impact Home Occupation).
 A business or commercial activity administered or conducted as an accessory use which is clearly secondary to the use as a residential dwelling and which involves no customer, client or patient traffic, whether vehicular or pedestrian, pickup, delivery or removal functions to or from the premises, in excess of those normally associated with residential use.
 The business or commercial activity must satisfy the following requirements: - 1.
 The business activity shall be compatible with the residential use of the property and surrounding residential uses.

-- 2. The business shall employ no more than one employee, other than family members residing in the dwelling. - 3.
+- 2. The business shall employ no more than one employee, other than family members residing in the dwelling.
+(Note The Borough has chosen to be less restrictive than the minimum State requirement for a permitted by right use). - 3.
 There shall be no display or sale of retail goods and no stockpiling or inventory of a substantial nature. - 4.
-There shall be no outside appearance of a business use, including, but not limited to, parking, signs or lights, except for one home occupation sign allowed by Article 12. - 5.
+There shall be no outside appearance of a business use, including, but not limited to, parking, signs or lights, except for one home occupation sign allowed by Article 12.
+(Note The Borough has chosen to be less restrictive than the minimum State requirement for a permitted by right use). - 5.
 The business activity may not use any equipment or process which creates noise, vibration, glare, fumes, odors or electrical or electronic interference, including interference with radio or television reception, which is detectable in the neighborhood. - 6.
 The business activity may not generate any solid waste or sewage discharge, in volume or type, which is not normally associated with residential use in the neighborhood. - 7.
 The business activity shall be conducted only within the dwelling and may not occupy more than 25% of the habitable floor area. - 8.
 The business may not involve any illegal activity.